lmoreau21/Hue-Hunt-CSC-2463/README.md

 * If the clock reaches 0 and you are on the correct tile time is still added
 * If you are on the inccorect tile when the clock reaches 0 or when you press enter, the game will end

+#### Guide to Program
+* index.html
+  * adds the p5.js, tone.js, and the js scripts
+  * allows for github page
+* sketch.js
+  * controls major game functionality
+* sprite.js
+ * creates all character types
+ * defines walking movement and sitting
+* tiles.js
+  * creates map tiles as objects
+  * has show() function that draws sqare tile

 ##### Future Development
 * Add powerups that may...
   * add time
-  * change sprite speed
+  * change character speed
   * change tile size
+  * change number of tiles
+  * remove a color option
-  * add a life
+  * add an extra life
+  * mystery power
 * Add blank tiles you can't walk on to make movement harder
 * Add an enemey that you can't touch but constantly follows you
+* Move diagonally
+* Pause mid game
+* Make it multiplayer and whoever lasts longer

 Project Link: https://lmoreau21.github.io/Hue-Hunt-CSC-2463/
-Youtube Video of Project:
+Youtube Video of Project: tba

 #### Image of Actual Ardunio Setup
 ![IMG-6877](https://user-images.githubusercontent.com/61840342/236071054-3008d392-6351-4f37-9929-35253adfb7dc.jpg)